List of West Alabama Tigers head football coaches

 The West Alabama Tigers college football team represents the University of West Alabama in the Gulf South Conference (GSC).
 The Tigers compete as part of the National Collegiate Athletic Association (NCAA) NCAA Division II.
-The program has had 20 head coaches since it began play during the 1938 season.
-Since December 2013, Brett Gilliland has served as West Alabama's head coach.
+The program has had 23 head coaches since it began play during the 1938 season.
+In February 2025, Scott Cochran was named as head coach after Brett Gilliland resigned to serve as athletic director at West Alabama.

 The team has played nearly 700 games over 71 seasons of West Alabama football.
 In that time, five coaches have led the Tigers to postseason appearances: Morris Higginbotham, Mickey Andrews, Jim King, Bobby Wallace and Hall.
 Hall led the Tigers to their first outright Gulf South championship in 2012.
 Andrews won West Alabama's lone national championship in 1971 as a member of the National Association of Intercollegiate Athletics.

-Gilliland is the leader in seasons coached with eight years with the program and the leader in games won with 52 and Andrews has the highest winning percentage of those who have coached more than one game, with .750.
+Gilliland is the leader in seasons coached with 11 years with the program and the leader in games won with 71 and Andrews has the highest winning percentage of those who have coached more than one game, with .750.
 Robert Cire has the lowest winning percentage of those who have coached more than one game, with .100.
 Will Hall led the Tigers to both of their GSC championships.
-Of the 20 different head coaches who have led the Tigers, Vaughn Mancha has been inducted into the College Football Hall of Fame in South Bend, Indiana.
+Of the 22 head coaches who have led the Tigers, Vaughn Mancha has been inducted into the College Football Hall of Fame.